jackey8616/jackey8616.github.io/source/_posts/AI/linear-regression-and-its-math.md

 #### Optimizing iteration rules
 By using gradient formula:$\dfrac{dJ}{dw} = \frac{2}{m}\sum_{i=1}^{m}(\hat{y}_i - y_i)x_i$
-We can get a optimizer iteration rules:$w_{new} = w_{old} - \alpha \cdot \dfrac{dJ}{dw}$
+We can get a optimizer's iteration rules:$w_{new} = w_{old} - \alpha \cdot \dfrac{dJ}{dw}$

-Inside, $\alpha$ is a amplifying parameter, which controls learning speed and the stabilities of convergence.
+Here, $\alpha$ is a learning rate, works like an amplifying parameter, which controls learning speed and the stability of convergence.

 - $\alpha$ too big: Over-shooting:
-    It cause training jumping b/w bottom of the curve, eventually cannot converge
+    It causes training to jump back and forth near the bottom of the curve, eventually cannot converge
 - $\alpha$ too small: Slow Convergence:
-    Optimizer will learn in a very slow speed to find the best $w$ ,but it will time costly.
+    Optimizer will learn in a very slow speed to find the best $w$ ,but it will be time-consuming.

-In actual training $\alpha$ is called hyperparameter, it should be setup and manually tuning before training.
+In actual training $\alpha$ is called a hyperparameter, it should be setup and manually tuning before training.
 We won't talk about $\alpha$ here, becuz is comes with much more deep dive, we will skip this part here.

 With optimizer in countless training(we called it epochs), $w$ will move toward the fastest decent direction with curve.